Director

 William Heerman, MD, MPH

-Fellowship Director, General Academic Pediatrics
+Director, Division of Academic General Pediatrics

-Dr. Heerman is an Assistant Professor of Internal Medicine and Pediatrics.
-He is the Fellowship Director for Academic General Pediatrics and the Director of General Pediatrics Divisional Research.
+Dr. Heerman is an Associate Professor of Pediatrics.
+He is the Director of the Division of Academic General Pediatrics and Program Director for the Academic General Pediatrics Fellowship.
 He also co-leads the Epidemiology Track of Vanderbilt's Master in Public Health Program.
-Dr. Heerman's research focuses on improving maternal-child health outcomes related to obesity in communities through the development and implementation of behavioral interventions to support healthy childhood growth.
-He has a particular focus on low-income and minority populations and is committed to creating multi-generational solutions to health disparities.
-His work relies heavily on the theories of health behavior change and the theories of implementation science to guide a pragmatic approach to community-based intervention development.
+His research focuses on improving maternal-child health outcomes related to obesity in communities through the development and implementation of behavioral interventions to support healthy childhood growth.
+He has a particular focus on low-income and minority populations.
+He is board certified in Internal Medicine and Pediatrics and is committed to creating multi-generational solutions to health disparities.

-Gretchen Jackson, MD, PhD
+Gretchen Jackson, MD, PhD, FACS, FACMI, FAMIA

 Associate Professor, Pediatric Surgery, and Biomedical Informatics